1. As a freelancer, how much does YJ cost to use?

 You can always add more references and build a more thorough work history to form a truly exceptional YunoJuno profile.

 If you have been asked to sign up to YunoJuno to accept a brief from a particular client, it’s not necessary for you to have your profile approved - the client will link with you on the platform.
+Just share your email address with them so they can add you to their directory and send you a direct booking.

 If you’re encountering any issues in this process, please contact hello@yunojuno.com.